Is it Possible For Individuals to be Born Criminal?

-Sheldon believed that the individuals of the mesomorphic body type (with big bone structure and large muscles) were more prone to committing violent and aggressive acts.
+Sheldon believed that individuals of the mesomorphic body type (with big bone structure and large muscles) were more prone to committing violent and aggressive acts.
 They were, therefore, more likely to be criminals when compared to the other two body types3.

 Another example of biological positivism can be drawn from American sociologist Richard Dugdale’s studies of familial criminal activity4.
 He traced 1,200 ancestors of 6 convicted criminals and found that they had many shared relations.
-This convinced him that the people the individual surrounds themselves can somehow share their traits.
+This convinced him that people the individual surrounds themselves with can somehow share their traits.
 He concluded that the ‘environment tends to produce habits which may become hereditary’.

 Scientific Evidence of Inherited Criminality

 We now know that Lombroso’s work was ultimately flawed.
 Some of these characteristics were stereotypical toward ethnic groups and many were too generic to be of any use.
 Furthermore, many studies focused solely on people convicted of crimes, which may not reflect the entire crime-committing population (including those not convicted).
 Despite the flaws of the ‘born criminal’ hypothesis, does a biological or inherited source of criminality exist?